 64. Lennon said many, many strange things during interviews.
 During the final days of the band he told the NME: "I regret that Yoko wasn't my child.
 I don't like the idea of her being born in someone else's womb.
 That's one of my great jealousies.
 It's a drag that she was in somebody else's womb, but I can't do anything about it."

 65. From the same interview: "I like to play conceptual chess, rather than have the chess on the board."

 66. The Beatles' split was acrimonious and messy but despite their public feuding, Lennon and McCartney did keep in touch.
 During Lennon's 1973–74 separation from Ono, the two musicians jammed together in Los Angeles with Stevie Wonder on keyboards.
 There's even a recording of it (it's a complete druggy mess).

 These facts are from various sources, including: Ian MacDonald's excellent Revolution in the Head; original articles from NME, collated in the NME Originals edition The Beatles: 1962-1970; Summer of Love: The Making of Sgt.
 Pepper, by George Martin; A Hard Day's Write: The Stories Behind Every Beatles Song, by Steve Turner; and Tune In, by Mark Lewisohn.
 Thanks also to Christian for the Batman comic tip.

-Lennon and Harrison took acid for the first time in tea.
-Actually, it was in after-dinner coffee.
+Lennon and Harrison took acid for the first time in after-dinner coffee.
 We originally said they took it in tea.